 - First, your architects and engineers design the building.
 Easy, right?
 Then, based on these initial designs, they’ll use third-party modeling software to estimate the energy use of the building.
 They’ll then enter the estimated energy use and information about the building into one of EPA’s free online energy performance assessment tools: Portfolio Manager or Target Finder.
 Either will work for this step!
 (Not familiar with these tools?
 Compare Target Finder and Portfolio Manager and learn how they both work.)

 - For certain eligible property types, Portfolio Manager and Target Finder compute a 1 – 100 ENERGY STAR score.
 The score represents your building’s energy performance relative to similar buildings nationwide.
 A score of 50 is the median.
 A score of 75 means that the building is expected to perform better than 75 percent of similar buildings nationwide.
 For building types that can’t get a score, the tools calculate the percent better than national median.
 The tools also calculate all associated energy, cost, and emissions data.

-- A building must receive a score of 75 or higher to be eligible to earn Designed to Earn the ENERGY STAR recognition.
+- A building design must receive a score of 75 or higher to be eligible for Designed to Earn the ENERGY STAR recognition.

 - If the design scores lower than a 75, the architects and engineers must make changes to their design to improve the energy efficiency of the building.
 They can use EPA’s tools as many times as they want during this process, with the goal of getting a score of 75 or higher.